Climate and Average Weather Year Round in Seoul South Korea

 In Seoul, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Seoul begins around September 10 and lasts for 5.9 months, ending around March 8.
-On October 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 71% of the time, and overcast or mostly cloudy 29% of the time.
+The clearer part of the year in Seoul begins around September 11 and lasts for 5.9 months, ending around March 7.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Seoul varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Seoul is July, with an average of 15.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 53% on July 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Seoul experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 11 months, from January 25 to December 30, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 17, with an average total accumulation of 11.6 inches.
+The snowy period of the year lasts for 1.4 months, from December 26 to February 9, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Seoul is January, with an average snowfall of 1.1 inches.

-The rainless period of the year lasts for 3.7 weeks, from December 30 to January 25.
-The least rain falls around January 16, with an average total accumulation of 0.5 inches.
+The snowless period of the year lasts for 11 months, from February 9 to December 26.
+The least snow falls around July 17, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.